KlemenDEV/AudioPathAnalyzer/README.md

   -h, --help                     Prints usage
   -f, --calibration arg          File containing calibration data or where to store it in -c, --docalibration            Run calibration and store it in -calibration <file>
-  --frequency_low arg (=20)      Sweep start frequency
-  --frequency_high arg (=20000)  Sweep end frequency
-  -s, --steps arg (=200)         Sweep frequency steps
+  -v, --verifycalibration        Only verify if calibration file is valid for the given parameters --frequency_low arg (=20)      Sweep start frequency --frequency_high arg (=20000)  Sweep end frequency -s, --steps arg (=200)         Sweep frequency steps